 The Earned-Income Tax Credit (EITC) continues to be one of America’s most powerful anti-poverty and work support programs.
 Each year, the credit helps approximately 24 million working families make ends meet, lifting nearly five million out of poverty.
-As chairwoman of the Hispanic Caucus and a member of the Ways and Means Committee, the tax writing committee, I have worked to improve and defend these tax credits for working families because the EITC is especially beneficial to Latino households.
+As Vice Chair of the House Democratic Caucus and a member of the tax-writing Ways and Means Committee, I have worked to improve and defend these tax credits for working families because the EITC is especially beneficial to Latino households.

 Child Tax Credit (CTC)

 The Child Tax Credit (CTC) is an important tax credit that helps low- and moderate-income working families offset the cost of raising children.
 Along with the EITC, the CTC helps millions of hard-working Americans make ends meet, pay for childcare, and provide the basics for their children.
 I will continue to oppose efforts to cut the Child Tax Credit or make it harder for families to qualify for the full CTC.

 Gender-based discrimination continues to be a big problem for women in the United States.
 Disparities between incomes of male and female workers are well-established.
 Despite recent efforts to reduce this income-gap, women still earn about 79% of their male counterparts.
 In 2009, I was an original cosponsor of the landmark Lilly Ledbetter Fair Pay Act, which is designed to reduce gender based discrimination in the work place.
 Women should receive equal pay for equal work, and I am proud the Lilly Ledbetter Fair Pay Act became law on January 29, 2009.

 I have always been a steadfast supporter of the Title X Family Planning program, which is designed to provide access to contraceptive services and women’s health education.
 I will continue to oppose cuts to Title X funding because they are vital to educating women and girls in California's 38th Congressional District.